This page will be updated for 2022/23 exchanges by late-November.

 - An overall rating (potential, motivation, adaptability) of your suitability for exchange

-2. Contact your referee to request permission to send them an online reference request.
+2. Contact your referee to request permission to send them an online reference request form for exchange.
 This should be requested as soon as possible to meet the application deadline (when the application is open).
 We recommend that your referee does NOT specify the destination you are applying for in the event that you are nominated for a different destination.
 If nominated for exchange the reference will be sent to your host institution.

 When asking your referee to complete the online form, we suggest providing them with the following documents:

 - Current transcript

 - Brief statement about why you want to go on exchange

 For reference: How to ask for a reference letter

 3. Once the referee agrees to be your academic reference, you can send them the online form through your application.